TO SCHEDULE VACCINATIONS

 Columbia County Public Health is here for you during COVID-19.
 We strive to be a local resource for information and recommendations to keep our Columbia County communities healthy during this time.

 If you or someone you know wants to get tested for COVID-19 please contact your healthcare provider.
 If you have questions, please call Columbia County Health Systems at 509-382-2531.
 Columbia County Public Health does not provide COVID-19 testing and does not need to approve testing for COVID-19.
-All tests are reported to Columbia County Public Health and each patient is contacted by our Public Health nurses.
-Testing should come at no cost to the patient, whether they have insurance or not.
+Columbia County Public Health has RAPID COVID-19 TEST KITS available at no cost.
+If you have fever, cough, shortness of breath or have been exposed to Covid-19 and need a rapid test kit please call from outside of the Public Health building and we will bring it out to you.
+509-382-2181.

 What should I do if I think I have COVID-19 or was exposed to COVID-19?
 Can I get tested for COVID-19?